 Jami grew up as the daughter of a traveling salesman in the Midwest of the United States.
 Life on the road was very familiar to her, and it sparked her wanderlust early on.
 Follow her solo travel adventures around the globe, and live through her challenges and most rewarding moments in this book about friendship, independence, class, and drive.

 Rebecca Lowe is from London, where she works as a freelance journalist and specializes in human rights and the Middle East.
 With that in mind it makes sense that she would set out on a journey to gain a better understanding about this troubled region.
 Her 11,000 kilometer journey by bicycle took her from Europe to Turkey, Lebanon, Jordan, Egypt, Sudan, the Gulf, and, last but not least, to Iran.
 Imagine the challenges she faced on this trip – not just the sometimes inhospitable landscapes, but the grueling effort to cycle across them, paired with repressive police states and you have one of the best books for travel lovers of 2022!
-Release date is September 6, 2022, but you can pre-order your copy of The Slow Road to Tehran now!
+Order The Slow Road to Tehran now!

 Shafik Meghji is a travel writer extraordinaire, so it’s no surprise one of his books made it on this list of best book for travel lovers!
 Not only has he won awards, but he also co-authored more than 40 guidebooks!
 In Crossed Off the Map: Travels in Bolivia Meghji explore Bolivia’s turbulent past and the challenges the country faces today in a blend of travel writing, history, and reportage.
 Did you know that Bolivia kickstarted globalization and helped to power Europe’s economic growth?
 No?
 How about the fact that the country helped to trigger dynastic collapse in China?
 No?
 Sounds like this is a must read for you!